The Lucy Letby story

 - Internal Investigation:

-- An internal investigation into the scandal and how it was managed by the hospital's executives was commissioned by former chief executive Susan Gilby.
-While she believes the report has been completed and should be published, the Countess of Chester trust mentioned that the report needed legal checks and had not been finalized.
+An internal investigation into the scandal and how it was managed by the hospital’s executives was commissioned by former chief executive Susan Gilby.
+While she believes the report has been completed and should be published, the Countess of Chester trust mentioned that the report needed legal checks and had not been finalised.

 Questions: